Single stage vs two stage furnace

 Can I install a two-stage furnace myself?

 Installing a furnace, whether single-stage or two-stage, is a complex job that is best left to professional HVAC technicians.
-Improper installation can be a safety hazard and reduce the efficiency of the system.
+Improper installation can be a safety hazard and lead to efficiency issues, so it's important to hire a qualified professional.

 Connect with certified professionals in your area